calliecameron/pi-server/01-generic-core/README.md

 ===============

-These scripts are not Pi-specific, and can be used to do the basic set up of any Raspbian/Debian Jessie or Ubuntu 16.04 server.
+These scripts are not Pi-specific, and can be used to do the basic set up of any Raspbian/Debian Stretch or Ubuntu 16.04 server.